sofiarivas/makerlab-blog/src/pages/blog/lego-led-clock.md

 ## Here is how I build it...🛠
 #### 1. Materials
-Here you will find all the materiales you need for this project:
+Here you will find all the materials you need for this project:

 * Arduino Nano
 * 9V battery